top of page

 Electronic Digital Safe

-In Colorado, the court should automatically issue an order to seal your case if your case is dismissed, you are acquitted, you successfully complete a deferred prosecution, or you successfully complete a deferred judgment and sentence.
-See C.R.S. § 24-72-705(1)(a).
-However, if the court didn’t issue an order to seal, you can petition the court to seal your case as long as you meet one of the above criteria.
+order to seal, you can petition the court to seal your case as long as you meet one of the above criteria.
 See C.R.S. § 24-72-705(1)(b).

-Colorado law also allows for criminal conviction records to be sealed as well.
+Colorado law also allows for many criminal conviction records to be sealed as well.
 To seal a criminal conviction record, you or your attorney must file a motion with the court where the criminal conviction occurred.
 See § 24-72-706(1).
 For a petty offense, as long as the motion is sufficient on its face and you meet the criteria to seal your record, the court will automatically seal your record.
 See § 24-72-706(1)(f)(I).
 However, if you are attempting to seal a conviction record for a misdemeanor or felony, you will need to send notice to the district attorney’s office.
 If the district attorney objects, the court will set the motion for a hearing.
 See § 24-72-706(1)(f)(II); (III).
 If the district attorney does not object and you meet all the requirements, the court will grant the motion and seal your record.
 See id.
 If the court sets a hearing, you will need to prove to the court that the harm to your privacy or the dangers of unwarranted, adverse consequences to you outweigh the public interest in retaining public access to the conviction records.
 See § 24-72-706(1)(g).
 To determine this, the court will look at the severity of the offense you are sealing, your criminal history, the number of convictions and dates of the convictions for which you are seeking to have the records sealed, and the need for the government agency to retain the records.
 See id.

 Additionally, there is a waiting period to seal criminal convictions based on the severity of the crime you are seeking to seal.
 The following are the waiting periods for each level offense: